 Summary

 As a print business owner, you’re always looking to save time, reduce costs, and improve your processes.
-One of the best ways to do all of this is by creating DTF (Direct-to-Film) gang sheets.
-If you’re not familiar with the term, a gang sheet is a way of arranging multiple designs on a single sheet to use up your material, reduce waste, and increase print efficiency.
+One of the best ways to accomplish this is by creating DTF (Direct-to-Film) gang sheets.
+If you’re not familiar with the term, a gang sheet is a method of arranging multiple designs on a single sheet to utilize your material, minimize waste, and increase print efficiency.

 But let’s be honest—creating gang sheets isn’t always plain sailing.
-Many businesses face common issues like wasting material, design adjustments taking too long, and optimizing print layouts.
-This guide will walk you through the process of how to create a gang sheet and show you how to solve these problems with the right tools and techniques.
+Many businesses face common issues, such as wasting materials, design adjustments taking too long, and optimizing print layouts.
+This guide will walk you through creating a gang sheet and show you how to solve these problems with the right tools and techniques.

 How to Create Ready-to-Print Gang Sheets